influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor/monitor-with-oss.md

 ### Create a notification endpoint

-InfluxDB Cloud supports different endpoints: Slack, PagerDuty, and HTTP.
+InfluxData supports different endpoints: Slack, PagerDuty, and HTTP.
 Slack is free for all users, while PagerDuty and HTTP are exclusive to the Usage-Based Plan.

 #### Send a notification to Slack